-The club licence applicant must submit to DBU a declaration by management in which the person with the power to sign on behalf of the club discloses whether the club has any overdue payables towards DBU as at 31 December the year preceding the club licence season.
+The club licence applicant must submit to DBU a declaration by management in which the person with the power to sign on behalf of the club discloses whether the club has any overdue payables towards DBU as at 28 February preceding the licence season.
 The club licence applicant must submit to DBU a specification of any overdue payables.
-The declaration must be uploaded in the KlubOffice as at 31 March 2021.
-Please use the declaration as at 31 March available on www.dbu.dk/turneringer-og-resultater/klublicens/superliga/.
+The declaration must be uploaded in the KlubOffice as at 31 March 2023.
+Please use the declaration as at 31 March available on www.dbu.dk/turneringer-og-resultater/klublicens/superliga.

-10.5.8 Written representations prior to the licensing decision
+10.5.9 Written representations prior to the licensing decision

-1. On 15 April 2022, the club licence applicant must make a written declaration to the DBU licensing manager.
+1. On 14 April 2023, the club licence applicant must make a written declaration to the DBU licensing manager.